kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 To provide some fine-grained control to the user, PodSpec.Container.ResourceRequirements is extended with ResizePolicy flag for each resource type (CPU, memory) :
-* Update - the default value; resize the Container without restart,
+* NoRestart - the default value; resize the Container without restarting it,
 * RestartContainer - restart the Container in-place to apply new resource values (e.g. Java process needs to change its Xmx flag),
 * RestartPod - restart the whole Pod in-place to apply new resource values